santi1s/Big-Data/Big-Data/Case-Management/Last-Quality-Response.md

 Should you have any further questions you may reach me using the information in my signature.
 Additionally, should the issue reoccur, please feel free to reopen the associated incident.

-You may possibly receive a survey about your support experience.
+You may receive an invitation from Microsoft to complete a brief web survey about your support experience.
+We would appreciate it if you can take a few minutes to complete the survey.
 Any feedback you can provide will be greatly appreciated.
 We use your response to continually improve our service.

 Sincerely,